Frequently Asked Questions

-- Single-species ID analysis of bats for visual confirmation, carcass ID, and other uses.
-Sample types can include single guano pellets, wing swabs, buccal swabs, decomposed carcasses, wing punches, or hair.
-Useful for wind energy facilities, agencies testing for presence of rare species.
+- We apply genetic analyses to identify carcasses and for confirmation of a visual or historic ID.
+For bats, sample types can include single guano pellets, wing swabs, buccal swabs, decomposed carcasses, wing punches, or hair.
+This has been useful for wind energy facilities, environmental consultancies, and agencies testing for the presence of rare species.

-- White-nose syndrome fungus (Pseudogymnoascus destructans) – We test with the standard qPCR assay (Muller et al. 2013).
+- We screen for white-nose syndrome fungus (Pseudogymnoascus destructans) in guano via the standard qPCR assay (Muller et al. 2013).

 2. How much does it cost?
 Accordion Closed

-- Single-bat ID analysis costs $125 per sample
+- Single-bat ID analysis costs $150 per sample.

 - Minimum sample sizes are 6 pooled samples or 10 single samples.